 Only a few things normally account for brake lights staying on.
 One of the more common is a bad brake-light switch.
 If the contacts stick, the switch may continue supplying power to the lights, though it is released.
 Before replacing a switch check to see if it can be tested.
 Analog switches are very straight forward.
 Some modern vehicles may use digital sensors instead of a switch.
 These are far more difficult and may require professional service.
 Service data for the vehicle in question will normally identify the type.

 To test an analog brake-light switch for staying on, remove the switch and test for continuity between the terminals.
 A wiring diagram and ohmmeter are needed.
 The wiring diagram shows which terminals to check.

-Some vehicles may have more than one switch on the brake pedal and some switches may have more than one set of contacts.
+With only two terminals, continuity should show in one position and an open circuit in the other.
+Some vehicles may have multiple switches on the brake pedal, and some switches may have more than one set of contacts.
 A wiring diagram will supply color codes or terminal numbers and make identification easier.
-The ohmmeter should show continuity when the switch is pressed and open circuit when it is released.
-If continuity is indicated when released, replace the switch.

 The brake pedal may also fail to contact the switch.
 Many vehicles have small plastic pads, where the switch contacts the pedal, when released.
 If these pads break or fall out, the pedal may not push the switch enough when released.
 Honda, Toyota and many other vehicles use these rubber pads and have this problem.

 A switch may also slip out of position, increasing the space between the plunger and the pedal.
 With the pedal released, the brake-light switch should be pushed to its full off position.
 Pressing the pedal should cause the switch to move.
 If the plunger of the switch does not contact the pedal, check for an adjustment.

 In rare instances, the brake booster may fail, and the pedal will not rise enough to contact the switch.
 Pull up on the brake pedal and if the lights go out, switch mis-alignment or pedal position error is the likely cause.